Voljega/BestArcade/README.md

 - `BeatEmUpPreferedSet`,`GunPreferedSet`,`MiscPreferedSet`,`PlatformPreferedSet`,`PuzzlePreferedSet`,`RacePreferedSet`,`RunNGunPreferedSet`,`ShootEmUpPreferedSet`,`SportPreferedSet`,`VsFightingPreferedSet` list of settings for prefered set for genre
 - `genreSubFolders`: determines if your romset will use sub folders for genre or not
 - `useImages`: determines if images will be used for gamelist
+- `excludeCHDGames`: determines if CHD games are to be excluded

 ### CUSTOM, NEO GEO AES, SEGA MODEL 2 & 3, ATOMISWAVE, NAOMI 1&2 AND HANDHELD ROMSETS CONFIGURATION :
 You can modify your configuration by editing the related `conf\conf-*.conf` (`conf\conf-custom.conf`, `conf\conf-naomi.conf`, etc...) file either directly or from the UI with your own parameters :
 - `exportDir` : the target directory for generation, warning its whole content will be erased (you will be prompted) at the begining of the script
 - `custom`, `neogeoaes`, `model2`, `model3`, `atomiswave`, `naomi` or `handheld` : the path to your original sets, this will be left untouched by the script
+- `chd`: the path to your CHD set, if it doesn't exist, it will simply default to romset folder
 - `dat` : the path to your set dat
 - `images`: Paths to your images folder (flyers, screenshot, etc) separated by ';', will be checked in consecutive order
 - `imgNameFormat` : the image name format in your images folder, '{rom}' part will be replaced by each rom name
 - `dryRun` : If put to 1, will do a dry run, generating only csv and dat files without copying roms and bios, good for testing
 - `genreSubFolders`: determines if your romset will use sub folders for genre or not
 - `useImages`: determines if images will be used for gamelist
+- `excludeCHDGames`: determines if CHD games are to be excluded

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=LEAH843NKNG72)